 You want to find a processor that has all the credit card processing solutions you need to make transactions, and you want the best rates for their services.

-Keep These Key Features in Mind When Choosing a Payment Processor
+Keep These Key Features in Mind When Choosing a Payment Processing Company

-- The payment processing solutions you need— shopping cart, POS terminal, virtual terminal, mobile card reader, etc.
+- Supports the payment processing solutions you need.
+Depending on your business, this may include integration with your POS system, EMV-compliant equipment, support for your shopping cart, POS terminal, virtual terminal, mobile card reader, etc.

 Fees You Should Avoid